Weak-strong uniqueness for volume-preserving mean curvature flow: Relative entropy inequality and weak-strong uniqueness principle

 we have

 where we have crucially used the divergence condition~\eqref{eq:divB} on $B$ and the coercivity~\eqref{eq:thetacoercive} of the weight function.
 Note that we also used the very rough estimate $|\lambda^*-\lambda| \leq |\lambda^*|+|\lambda| $.
-The other term for which we have to argue differently than in the case of vanilla mean curvature flow is the penultimate term since the transport equation for $\xi$ is not satisfied exactly on the interface, cf.~\eqref{eq:transp_xi}.
-Nevertheless, the leading term $f\xi$ is almost perpendicular to $\nu-\xi$:
+The other term for which we have to argue differently than in the case of standard mean curvature flow is the penultimate term since the transport equation for $\xi$ is not satisfied exactly on the interface, cf.~\eqref{eq:transp_xi}.
+Nevertheless, the leading term $f\xi$ appearing on the right-hand side of~\eqref{eq:transp_xi} is almost perpendicular to $\nu-\xi$:

 which is again controlled by the relative entropy using the quantitative shortness~\eqref{eq:xishort} of $\xi$.
 Now we argue for the remaining terms on the right-hand side of~\eqref{eq:ws last step}.
 Thanks to the approximate evolution equation~\eqref{eq:extGEE}, the integrand of the first term is $O(s^2)$, so by~\eqref{eq:thetacoercive} and~\eqref{eq:dist2}, this term is of the desired order.
 The second term is small, but we do not need to give an argument for this since the term is non-negative anyways.
 In the third term, we simply pull out the maximum of $\big|(\nabla \cdot \xi-\lambda^*)B\cdot \xi\big|$ over $B_{R^*}(0)\times[0,T^*]$ and recognize the relative entropy functional; an analogous argument works for the sixth term.
 The fifth term is handled by Young's inequality and absorption into the first dissipation term.
 For the remaining term in Young's inequality we use $|\nu \cdot (I_d-\xi\otimes \xi)|^2= |\nu - (\xi \cdot \nu)\xi|^2 \lesssim |\nu - \xi|^2 + (1-\nu \cdot \xi)$, which gives a contribution controlled by the relative entropy thanks to~\eqref{eq:tilt}.
 Similarly, also the seventh term is controlled.
 For the last term, we simply use the approximate transport equation~\eqref{eq:transp_absxi}.